revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Rites conducted by a low acolyte

-Small forgotten status in a disused aclove that is not on the bridge.
+Small forgotten statue in a disused alcove that is not on the bridge.
 Snakelike creature with two wings, head fallen off.

 > "The 101st warrior of the dyvare, Zheevaglishgar"
-- on the small
+> -  on the small limestone statue